 This post may contain affiliate links.
 Please read our disclosure policy.

-This super fresh green papaya salad is packed with raw crunchy veggies, roasted peanuts, fried shallots, and a citrusy lime dressing!
+This super fresh Vietnamese-inspired green papaya salad is packed with crunchy raw veggies, roasted peanuts, and fried shallots and tossed with a bright and citrusy lime dressing!
 It’s easy to prepare, refreshing, and plant-based!

 Vietnamese vs. Thai Papaya Salad

 Both versions of this salad are quite similar.
-However, as opposed to the Vietnamese version, Thai papaya salad (Som Tam) features long beans, tomatoes, and a dressing prepared from tamarind.
+However, unlike the Vietnamese version, Thai papaya salad (Som Tam) features long beans, tomatoes, and a dressing made with tamarind juice.

 🥜 Ingredient Notes